 Our fellows have the opportunity to learn from national experts in sleep medicine about disorders such as sleep apnea, insomnia, and narcolepsy.
 Dr. Heidi Connolly, an alumna of our Pediatric Pulmonology Fellowship, holds four board certifications and is Director of Pediatric Sleep Services at the Strong Sleep Disorders Center and Division Chief of Pediatric Sleep Medicine at URMC.

 The division is extremely supportive of fellows pursuing an advanced degree, including a Master of Science in Clinical Investigation (MS-CLI), by providing dedicated time for course work.
 Ninety-five percent of tuition is covered by the University.

 The Program Director serves on all of our fellows’ Scholarship Oversight Committees, complementing the work of the committee and helping to insure the professional development of each trainee’s research portfolio.
 This close guidance has contributed to fellows consistently obtaining departmental and external funding awards and presenting at national meetings.

-Nina Schor, M.D., Ph.D., Chair of the Department of Pediatrics, takes a personal interest in our fellows.
-She meets quarterly with fellows from our 11 subspecialty training programs in an informal roundtable setting to offer mentorship and research guidance.
-The department provides financial support for each fellow to present at one national conference per year as this contributes to their professional development and hones their presentation and networking skills.
+Chair of the Department of Pediatrics and/or Patricia Chess, M.D., Vice Chair of Education, meet quarterly with fellows from our subspecialty training programs in an informal roundtable setting to offer mentorship and research guidance.
+The department provides financial support for each fellow to present at one national conference as this contributes to their professional development and hones their presentation and networking skills.